 The Peloton cardio classes are great because you need no equipment.

 HIIT stands for High Intensity Interval Training.
 The HIIT cardio classes range from 10 to 30 minutes and 5-minute warm-ups.
 But don’t let these classes fool you.
 You will easily be sore the next day.

 Peloton introduced these much-needed family classes in 2020.
 Ranging from 5-minute brain breaks to 20-minute classes, you can find a class that best fits your kids’ needs.

 And it’s no surprise who teaches them: Jess Sims, who worked as a Principal at a school in Harlem, New York!

-This was a limited release and as of now, only nine Peloton cardio dance classes exist.
+This was a limited release and as of now, only about 20 Peloton cardio dance classes exist.
 But if you want to change it up and get some energy out, these cardio dance classes are worth checking out.

 Did you know that many of the Peloton instructors are former professional dancers?
 To find out which ones, check out this fun blog post I wrote.